tldr-pages/tldr/pages/linux/aura.md

 # aura

-> The Aura Package Manager: A secure, multilingual package manager for Arch Linux and the AUR.
+> The Aura Package Manager: a secure, multilingual package manager for Arch Linux and the AUR.
 > More information: <https://github.com/fosskers/aura>.

 - Search for packages from the official repositories and AUR: